Where the Wild Things Are (film): Development

-Where the Wild Things Are started its development life in the early 1980s, originally to be an animated feature by Disney that would have blended traditionally animated characters with computer-generated settings.
-Animators Glen Keane and John Lasseter (who later moved on to Pixar Animation Studios) had completed a test film to see how the animation hybridising would work out, but the project proceeded no further.
+Where the Wild Things Are started its development in the early 1980s, originally to be an animated feature by Walt Disney Productions that would have blended traditionally animated characters with computer-generated settings.
+Animators Glen Keane and John Lasseter (who later moved on to Pixar Animation Studios) had completed a test film to see how the animation hybridizing would work out, but the project proceeded no further.

 Sendak and producer John B. Carls later formed Wild Things Productions in 1992, with the intent to produce adaptations of Sendak's properties.
 Universal Studios and Playtone acquired rights to the book's adaptation in 1999, initially attempting to develop a live-action/CGI adaptation with Gore Verbinski attached to direct and Eric Warren Singer attached to write the screenplay.
-In 2001, Universal replaced the live-action/CGI concept with a fully computer-animated adaptation, with Disney animator Eric Goldberg attached to direct, but in 2003 they reverted back to live-action, and Goldberg was replaced with Spike Jonze.
+In 2001, Universal replaced the live-action/CGI concept with a fully computer-animated adaptation, with Disney animator Eric Goldberg attached to direct.
+However, in 2003, they reverted to live-action, and Goldberg was replaced with Spike Jonze, who had previously collaborated with Sendak on an unproduced adaptation of Harold and the Purple Crayon, which eventually was released in 2024.

 After years of interest from various producers, Sendak favoured Spike Jonze as director, noting he was "young, interesting and had a spark that none of the others had".
-The film was originally set for release from Universal, and a teaser of the film was attached to the studio's 2000 adaptation of How the Grinch Stole Christmas.
-Disagreements between Universal and Sendak over Jonze's approach to the story led to a turnaround arrangement where the film's production was transferred to Warner Bros.
+The film was originally set for release from Universal; however, disagreements between Universal and Sendak over Jonze's approach to the story led to a turnaround arrangement where the film's production was transferred to Warner Bros.

 In 2005, Jonze and Dave Eggers completed a 111-page screenplay, expanding the original thirteen-sentence story.
 On 8 July 2006, production began open auditions for the role of Max.
 The process took months, but, eventually, Max Records was cast.
 Academy Award-winning make-up effects supervisor Howard Berger (The Chronicles of Narnia) turned down offers to work on the film four times.
 Although the book inspired him as a child to work in special effects, he felt filming it was a "horrible idea."
-Jim Henson's Creature Shop provided the animatronic suits for the Wild Things.
+Jonze then approached Steve Johnson who had done initial designs and test suits, but ultimately Jim Henson's Creature Shop provided the animatronic suits for the Wild Things.

 Jonze kept in close consultation with Sendak throughout the process, and the author approved creature designs created by Jim Henson's Creature Shop.
 To make the set a more comfortable environment for Max Records, Jonze encouraged the crew members to bring their children to the set.
 Some of them can be seen in the film's classroom scene.

 Michelle Williams was originally cast as the female Wild Thing KW only to leave the project after her voice "didn't match the original vision of how the Wild Thing should sound".
 She was replaced by Lauren Ambrose, and filming continued.